 Pricing: You get what you pay for!

 Price: You truly do get what you pay for…

 The $500 dog will typically come from a backyard breeder that does no health testing and provides the bare minimum of care for their puppies and will generally sell their puppies to anyone that shows up with the cash.
-These are the dogs that typically end up in shelters, looking for new homes or on death row.
-These are the true “Greeders” of the breeding world that have no regard to the health of the animals they are breeding and the puppies they are producing.
+These are the dogs that typically end up in shelters, looking for new homes, or on death row.
+These are the true “Greeders” of the breeding world that has no regard for the health of the animals they are breeding and the puppies they are producing.
 They are legitimately breeding for money.
 They are typically just as uneducated as the buyers purchasing the puppies.
 Unsuspecting buyers think they are getting a good deal because they got a purebred dog for much cheaper!
 Unfortunately, there are no “good deals” on dogs… as I said earlier you get what you pay for and ultimately you are paying for heartbreak.
 We spend tons on Labrador disease panels.
 Labradors are susceptible to many genetic diseases: Exercise-Induced Collapse, Degenerative Myelopathy, Progressive Rod-Code Degeneration, Hereditary Nasal Parakeratosis, Progressive Retinal Atrophy, Skeletal Dysplasia, Retinal Dysplasia, Oculoskeletal Dysplasia, and Centronuclear Myopathy just to name a few.
 Labradors are also prone to Hip Dysplasia and Elbow Dysplasia, which can not be deemed healthy without an evaluation from the OFA (Orthopedic Foundation For Animals).
-We spend hundreds more on these OFA test.
+We spend hundreds more on these OFA tests.
 These diseases are all common in the breed and can cost families THOUSANDS in Vet bills.
-Unfortunately, I have heard these heartbreaking stories from some of our own puppy families who have purchased the cheaper dog and have lost their beloved family member way too early.
+Unfortunately, I have heard these heartbreaking stories from some of our own puppy families who have purchased the cheaper dog and have lost their beloved family members way too early.
 It is devastating.